Gab12123/DevOps/README.md

 7. Monitored with Prometheus and Grafana

 For each task realised, we are going to describe the installation, usage and obtained results.
-At the end, we will expose the encountered problems during this project.
+At the end, we will expose the encountered problems during this project and the bonuses that we have done.

 ## Tasks' description